ckuhtz/ham/config/README.md

-Future home of a toml config sync tool
+Future home of a tomlkit config sync tool